 Ethics and Politics of Science, Technology and Medicine

-Paper manager: Stephen John
+Paper manager: John Forrester

 |Tue 11am (weeks 1–4)|

-|Wed 12noon (weeks 1–8)|
+|Wed 12noon (weeks 1–4)|

 |Fri 10am (weeks 1–4)|

 |Wed 10am (weeks 5–8)|

 Science, technology and medicine play a central role in the modern world.
 However, there are many on-going political and ethical controversies over the role they ought to play.
 These include debates over whether, when and how, ethical and political values should shape scientific research and practice, and over when and how scientific results and new technologies should be used.
 Furthermore, these important disputes relate to more fundamental questions about the relationship between truth, values and objectivity.
 The aim of this paper is to introduce students to both practical and theoretical debates over the politics and ethics of science and to examine their inter-relationships.

-Stephen John (4 seminars, Michaelmas Term)
+Mary Brazelton (4 seminars, Michaelmas Term)

-The Politics of Science: Historical and Contemporary Debates
+Politics of Science: Historical Debates

-Nick Jardine, Stephen John (8 lectures, Michaelmas Term)
+Nick Jardine (4 lectures, Michaelmas Term)

-Values, Wellbeing and Policy
+Politics of Science: Values, Well-Being and Policy

-Anna Alexandrova (4 lectures, Lent Term)
+Anna Alexandrova (4 lectures, Michaelmas Term)

-The Sociology of Scientific Knowledge
+Sociology of Scientific Knowledge

-Simon Schaffer (4 lectures, Lent Term)
+Simon Schaffer (4 lectures, Michaelmas Term)